bwiessneth/gumnut_assembler/docs/usage.rst

 Assemble from source
 --------------------

-Assuming you have source file ``jmp.gsm`` located on your desktop you can assemble it by passing it to GumnutAssembler
+Assuming you have source file ``jmp.gsm`` located on your desktop you can assemble it by passing it to *gaspy*

 .. code-block:: console